odimos/Maze-Solver/README.md

 # Maze Solver
-Visualization of maze solving using Greedy Best-First Search
+Visualization of maze solving using Greedy Best-First Search.
+Javascript with p5.js

 ## Evaluation Function
 Horizontal and vertical distance from the current position to the goal(Manhattan distance)